 - Andrew Milne, 1QBit Financial Applications Team.
 Former Head of Match Engine Design at the New York Mercantile Exchange, and Senior Director for Emerging Technology at the Chicago Mercantile Exchange.
 Holder of 11 U.S. Patents, 4 Australian Patents and 1 Japanese Patent.
 Author (with Phil Goddard and Maxwell Rounds) of Optimal Feature Selection in Credit Scoring and Classification Using a Quantum Annealer, a chapter in High-Performance Computing in Finance: Problems, Methods, and Solutions, published by CRC Press.
 Specialist in trading system architecture, simulation, and the analysis of market microstructure.

 - Murray Thom, Director of Professional Service, D-Wave Systems, has been involved in many aspects of D-Wave’s quantum computing research and developments well as algorithms, applications, and processor benchmarking.

-- Maxwell Rounds, 1QBit Financial Applications Team.
+- Maxwell Rounds, a founding member of the 1QBit Financial Applications Team, and a contributor to many 1QBit White Papers.
 Former designer of investment algorithms and exotic derivatives in the Sales & Trading divisions of Morgan Stanley and BNP Paribas.
 Specialist in portfolio optimization, derivative pricing, trading of financial instruments, and broker/dealers.